Slow Cooker Cheat Sheet/Crock Pot

 If you want a really good fall off the bone leg of lamb or other nice quality cut of meat, use the oven rather than the slow cooker.

-While the conventional oven or pressure cooker produce tastier versions quicker there’s no better device for keeping things like mulled wine, stews, soups, chilies, dips, and cheese sauces hot at a buffet table, where guests are going to be dipping repeatedly over the course of several hours.
+While the conventional oven or pressure cooker produce tastier versions quicker, there’s no better device for keeping things like mulled wine, stews, soups, chili, warm dips, and cheese sauces hot at a buffet table, where guests are going to be dipping repeatedly over the course of several hours.
 There’s very little reduction going on, and because of the slow, even heat dispersal of ceramic, there’s virtually no chance that your sauces are going to burn or brown.

 Slow cookers are also great for making large batches of caramelized onions.
 It takes a long time, but it’s essentially a set-it-and-forget-it technique.
 Fill up the crock with sliced onions, add a few knobs of butter, season with salt, turn it on, and leave it alone until the onions are as dark as you like.
 You won’t develop quite the same flavour as you’ll get with onions caramelized the traditional way but you don’t have to stand over it.